TreeMind: Automatically Reproducing Android Bug Reports via LLM-empowered Monte Carlo Tree Search: Experimental Evaluation

-\textbf{\textit{w/o} TK} achieves an overall success rate of 56.67\%, which is 20\% lower than that of the original version.
-Afterwards, it takes an average of 239.9 seconds to reproduce a bug report, which is only 6 seconds slower than that of the original version.
-This alternative preserves detection performance best among all four ablation variants.
-Since we do not limit the number of actions generated by the LLM, all plausible actions are enumerated, ensuring that the correct one for reproducing the bug is always included.
-As a result, some bugs can be reproduced with a certain probability.
+\textbf{\textit{w/o} TK} achieves a 26.88\% success rate, 37.64\% lower than the original version, and takes 323.4 seconds on average to reproduce a bug, approximately 1.18$\times$ slower.
+This variant exhibits the lowest success rate among all four ablation settings.
+Even when some bugs are reproduced, it requires more time.
+These results suggest that the absence of a limit on the number of expanded child nodes may lead to a search space explosion, which in turn hinders timely bug reproduction.

-\textbf{\textit{w/o} SI} achieves an overall success rate of 33.33\%, which is the lowest among all ablation variants.
-Meanwhile, it takes 412.9 seconds on average for a bug report, which is approximately 1.77 times greater than that of the original version.
-The results demonstrate that the optimized simulation stage plays a crucial role for our tool.
-Once the standard rollout strategy is adopted, our tool struggles to obtain accurate rewards, which negatively affects the entire MCTS loop.
-For example, when reproducing the crash of an app named \textit{Anki-9914}, the simulation stage at this ablation assigns similar scores to different actions, making it difficult to distinguish between correct and incorrect choices.
+\textbf{\textit{w/o} SI} achieves an overall success rate of 36.56\%, 27.96\% lower than the original version, and takes 335.9 seconds on average for a bug report, approximately 1.23$\times$ greater.
+The results demonstrate the crucial role of the optimized simulation stage.
+Without it, the tool struggles to obtain accurate rewards under the standard rollout strategy, which negatively impacts the entire MCTS process.
+For example, when reproducing a crash in an app named \textit{Anki-9914}, the simulation stage at this ablation assigns similar scores to different actions, making it difficult to distinguish correct from incorrect ones.
 As a result, the reproduction process deviates from the correct path, undermining the intended advantage of MCTS.